 Bachelor’s degree in Psychology from Georgia College & State University (now known as Georgia College)

-*I am certified and licensed in the state of Texas to practice OT.
+*I am certified and licensed in the state of Texas and North Carolina to practice OT.

 Personal Growth Story

 When I was younger, I remember going to the doctor several times with stomach aches and other vague symptoms and they told me over and over again that it was all in my head, they told me they didn’t know what was wrong with me, occasionally prescribed medicine which was not designed to address the set of symptoms I was experiencing.
 I struggled with fear because I was convinced I might be dying and no one seemed to know why.
 No one could give me answers or seemed to care enough to take me seriously.
 If the Dr couldn’t accurately diagnose me within the 10-20 minute session, there was no follow up and no offer of real hope to heal whatever it was that was causing all of my problems.

 Thankfully I have learned that much of what I was experiencing was related to lifestyle choices including poor eating habits, poor exercise habits, and an overall poor understanding of stress management.
 But these realizations took me decades to piece together.
 I never had an actual diagnosable chronic illness but when you are sick repetitively for years on end you glean the perspective of a chronic illness patient.

 I am so thankful now for my frustrations and fears all those years ago because it has fueled my desire to see other people with chronic diseases and long-standing dysfunction within their body experience the renewed functioning like I have.
 I don’t want you to take decades to feel better- I want to help you condense that time so that you can feel better sooner without as many rounds of trial and error as it has taken me.